ibm-cloud-docs/cephaas/sds_host_create.md

 ```
 {: screen}

+Maximum supported NQN length is 223 bytes.

-The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
-For example, https://{on-prem}.endpoint.com:{port number}/v1
+For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}

 ## Creating hosts with the API
 {: #sds-creating-host-with-api}
 {: api}

 You can create hosts by directly calling the Volume REST APIs.
-For more information about the file shares CephaaS API, see the IBM Storage Ceph as a Service API reference.
+For more information about the file shares {{site.data.keyword.cephaas_short}} API, see the {{site.data.keyword.cephaas_full_notm}} API reference.

 ### Before you begin
 {: #sds-host-api-prereqs}